 Mayan Temple Or Cute Floor Cleaning Friend?

 Florbot was created as a market development tool for GE Plastics (now Sabic) to stimulate material sales in the floor cleaning appliance market.
-FUSE principle, Tory Orzeck, then in the GE Plastics Advanced Design and Development Group worked with Carnegie Mellon Robotics technologist Alan Branch to develop this prototype.
+FUSE principle, Toren Orzeck, then in the GE Plastics Advanced Design and Development Group worked with world renowned robotics scientist Allan Branch of Branch and Associates to develop this prototype.
 The product leveraged bleeding edge technology at the time and GE’s portfolio of engineering thermoplastics.

 To use, the owner would take Florbot out of the box, charge him up and and set him against a wall.
 Like an old graphics fill program, Florbot would circumscribe the perimeter, then sweep the interior area and go back to its charging station when done.